luqmaansu/pacer-challenge/README.md

 1. Create a superuser
     ```bash
     >> py manage.py createsuperuser
-    # Follow the prompt and enter credentials
+    # Follow the prompts and enter credentials
     ```
 2. Go to `/admin/` in the URL and log in